-Notice the second sentence of “An Inventive History: How Chinese Thinkers and Tinkers Changed the World” below, including the irregular past participles for ‘fly,’ ‘wear,’ and ‘eat.’)
+Notice the second sentence of “An Inventive History: How Chinese Thinkers and Tinkers Changed the World” below.
+It includes the irregular past participles for ‘fly,’ ‘wear,’ and ‘eat.’
 ‘You have’ has been turned into the contraction ‘you’ve.’
 That’s very common in informal speech.

 · “If you've read a book or newspaper, flown a kite, regained your sense of direction by using a compass, ooohed and aaahed at a fireworks display, worn a soft silk shirt or eaten spaghetti, you've encountered just a few amazing Chinese inventions.”